Mordovian national costume: Moksha national costume

 Moksha National Costume is very colorful.
-The main part of women’s costume is a white canvas "Panar-shirt", which is decorated by hand embroidery.
-According to the cut, characteristic of embroidery, ornament, colour it is easy to identify the ethnic group a woman.
-The cut of Moksha “panar-shirt” differs from Erzya shirt.
-“Panar-shirt” is made from the bent in two linen.
-The sleeves are longer than those of Erzya shirt.
-The “Panar- shirt” has a deep low-neck.
-A traditional costume included like a kind of a dress put on over the blouse.
+The main part of women’s costume is a white canvas "Panar-shirt", which is decorated with hand embroidery.
+According to the cut, characteristic of embroidery, ornament, and colour it is easy to identify the ethnic group a woman comes from.
+The cut of Moksha “panar-shirt” differs from the Erzya shirt.
+“Panar-shirt” is made from the bent in two linen panels.
+The sleeves are longer than those of Erzya shirts.
+The “Panar-shirt” has a deep low-neck.
+The traditional costume includes a dress put on over the blouse.
 There is a slit on the skirt in front.
-Such kind of cut in clothing was very popular among the people of the Volga region.
+This type of cut in clothing was very popular among the people of the Volga region.

 Decorations

 Chest decorations included several circles of necklaces.
 Special circular collars had a hard base which was covered with canvas and embroidered with glass beads, buttons and chains.
 Also there were reticular breast-collars made of red glass-beads and copper buttons.
 They finally matched perfectly with a huge embroidery of «panar» and «ruca».

 The Moksha women wore plenty of decorations on their hips.
 These decorations were made of shells, buttons and pendants.
 There were also special towels «kes-kolucjat» on hips.
 There could be 6 towels in one set.
 The footwear called «karht`» was made of bast.
 The bast shoes were criss-cross braided, with low sides and special loops.
 The Moksha women wrapped their legs around with white or black pieces of material called onuchi.